 A view from the back of the beach at low tide.

-The high pressure for this summer re-visit had attracted visitors to this beautiful beach, enjoying some leisure time under azure blue skies.
-The tide was coming in and the rocks on the shore glistened as each wave fell back, under the bright sun.
-The beach is well protected by RNLI crew, with a cabin at the top of the beach.
-This part of North Cornwall boasts many exquisite beaches, with Mother Ivy’s, Harlyn Bay and Constantine Bay all in close proximity.
-Trevone is also well placed for trips to nearby Padstow too, a great destination for visitors.
+Summer sunshine had attracted visitors to this beautiful beach, enjoying some leisure time under azure blue skies.
+The tide was coming in and the rocks on the shore glistened under the bright sun as each wave fell back.
+The beach is well protected by the RNLI crew, who man a cabin at the top of the beach.
+This part of North Cornwall boasts many exquisite beaches, with Mother Ivy’s, Harlyn Bay and Constantine Bay all close by.
+Trevone is also well placed for trips to nearby Padstow, itself a great visitor destination.

-Trevone beach was predictably empty and mothballed on my off-season visit.
-This village has one of the highest percentages of second homes in Cornwall, but these houses are generally not let out to other visitors, as their owners are particularly affluent.
+Trevone beach was predictably empty and mothballed on this off-season visit.
+This village has one of the highest percentages of second homes in Cornwall.
+These houses are generally not let out to other visitors, as their owners are affluent.
 I didn’t expect to find someone to talk to, so here are just two short films of a very pretty cove and beach.
-No facilities except July and August, when there are plenty.
+There are no facilities except in July and August, when there are plenty.

 Trevone Bay and the beach with crashing surf.

 Here’s another view of a beautiful bay and beach off-season.